 speaker

-Anna Aalberg
+Anna Ahlberg

 I think we answered the questions.
-We have one more written if the targets reflect a run rate at the end of 2026 or fully 2026 targets, and they are for the full year 2026.
+We have one more written.
+If the targets reflect a run rate at the end of 2026 or fully 2026 targets.
+And they are for the full year 2026.
 Other than that, we do not have any more written questions that we have not answered.

 speaker